States with Filial Responsibility Laws

 What happens when a person who is in need of long-term care is unable to pay for it?
 More than half of the states in our country have filial responsibility laws — laws that can make adult children financially responsible for their parents’ medical bills and other necessities of life when the parents do not have the means to pay on their own.
 The extent of this responsibility varies by state.
 Currently, Virginia has filial responsibility laws; DC and Maryland do not.

-The 30 states that have filial responsibility laws are as follows: Alaska, Arkansas, California, Connecticut, Delaware, Georgia, Idaho, Indiana, Iowa, Kentucky, Louisiana, Massachusetts, Mississippi, Montana, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Virginia, and West Virginia.
+The 30 states that have filial responsibility laws are as follows: Alaska, Arkansas, California, Connecticut, Delaware, Georgia, Idaho, Indiana, Kentucky, Louisiana, Massachusetts, Mississippi, Montana, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Virginia, and West Virginia.

 Below are citations to the actual statutes: